How to shortlist businesses worth investing in?

 “Prior to Newtonian revolution, people explained the world around them primarily in terms of a God that made specific decisions.
 A child would fall and break his arm, and it was an act of God.
 Crops failed, it was an act of God.
 People thought of an omnipotent God who made each and every specific event happen.
 Then in the 1600s people said “No, that’s not it.
 What God did was to put in place a universe with certain principles, and what we need to do is figure out how those principles work.
 God doesn’t make all the decisions.
 He set in place processes and principles that would carry on.” – Jim Collins, Built to Last.

 Just like God has made principles for nature, similarly, some principles would make a business enduring and long-lasting.
-As far as the business can grow, the worth of investment in the business will also continue to grow.
+As far as, the business can grow, the worth of investment in the business will also continue to grow.

 “Over the long term, it's hard for a stock to earn a much better return than the business which underlies it earns.
-If the business earns six percent on capital over forty years and you hold it for that forty years, you're not going to make much difference than a six percent return - even if you originally buy it at a huge discount.
+If the business earns six percent on capital over forty years and you hold it for that forty years, you're not going to make much different than a six percent return - even if you originally buy it at a huge discount.
 Conversely, if a business earns eighteen percent on capital over twenty or thirty years, even if you pay an expensive looking price, you'll end up with one hell of a result.” – Charlie Munger

 There are various methods to identify mispricing ranging from high-quality franchise businesses to low-quality commodity-like companies.
 It may be worthwhile to focus on high-quality companies because even if you don’t time it well, you still are positioned well for high returns over the long term.